mde/ejs/README.md

 ## Running the tests

 In the geddy project directory, run `jake test`.
-The tests simply use NodeJS's `assert` library, which throw an error on failure.
+The tests simply use NodeJS's `assert` library, which throws an error on failure.
 If there are no errors, the tests all ran successfully.

 ## API Docs